publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptD/m__us_usc_t42_s658a.md

 [Pub.
 L. 105–200, title II, § 201(c)][/us/pl/105/200/s201/c], July 16, 1998, [112 Stat.
 656][/us/stat/112/656], provided that:

-> “Within 9 months after the date of the enactment of this section \[July 16, 1998\], the Secretary of Health and Human Services shall prescribe regulations governing the implementation of section 458A \[now 458\] of the Social Security Act \[this section\] when such section takes effect and the implementation of subsection (b) of this section \[formerly set out as a note below\].”
+> “Within 9 months after the date of the enactment of this section \[July 16, 1998\], the Secretary of Health and Human Services shall prescribe regulations governing the implementation of section 458A \[now 458\] of the Social Security Act \[[42 U.S.C.
+658a][/us/usc/t42/s658a]\] when such section takes effect and the implementation of subsection (b) of this section \[formerly set out as a note below\].”

  __Transition Rule__